 2) Drug Dealing (720 ILCS 570/401): Illinois law bars you from knowingly manufacturing, delivering or possessing with intent to deliver a controlled substance.
 The severity of the charges and the punishment also depend on the type of drug and the amount.These penalties are a step up from a charge of simple possession.
 See our related post at Just a Little Cocaine: The Crime of Drug Dealing in Illinois.

 3) Criminal Drug Conspiracy (720 ILCS 570/405): If you deal, manufacture or possess drugs as part of a plan undertaken with two or more other people and you receive something of value, you can be charged with a Class X felony.

 4) Special Drug Offenses: Your sentence can be increased, even doubled, if you sell to the wrong person such as a minor or pregnant woman, involve a minor in your dealing or sell in the wrong place such as on school or church grounds or near a rest area.
-(720 ILCS 750/407, 720 ILCS750/408.)
-See our related blog post at: From Bad to Worse: Aggravating Factors for Drug Dealing Crimes in Illinois.
+(See ILCS 750/407 and 720 ILCS750/408.
+Also see our related blog post at: From Bad to Worse: Aggravating Factors for Drug Dealing Crimes in Illinois.

-If you have been arrested for possessing a controlled substance or dealing or manufacturing drugs in Illinois, it is critical that you contact an attorney immediately.
+If you have been arrested for possessing a controlled substance or dealing or manufacturing drugs in Illinois, contact an attorney immediately.
 Among other issues, I can examine whether the arresting officer had probable cause to stop you before the drugs were found.
 In some cases, there may be a question regarding who really had possession or control of the drugs.
-Perhaps you were a passenger in a car that was stopped when narcotics were found.
-The police may not be able to prove that you had control of the car and knew about the drugs.
+Perhaps you were simply an unwitting passenger in a car.
+If so, the police may not be able to prove that you had control of the car or knew about the drugs.